Takeaways

 Vitamin D may improve mood by supporting the production of neurotransmitters that regulate mood, particularly serotonin.
 Serotonin promotes feelings of well-being and happiness.[16]

-Research indicates that vitamin D supplementation can improve depressive symptoms2.
+Research indicates that vitamin D supplementation can improve depressive symptoms.
 This effect is most evident in those with initially low vitamin D levels.
-Even for individuals without diagnosed depression, vitamin D may enhance overall mood.
+Even for individuals without diagnosed depression, vitamin D may enhance overall mood.[17]

 The mood-enhancing effects of vitamin D may take time to become noticeable.
 Some individuals report feeling better within a few weeks of starting supplements, while others may need several months to see significant improvements.[18]